Why One Functional Fragrance Isn't Enough

 Broadly pleasant — the blend is composed to smell good and produce a general sense of wellbeing.

-Mechanistically diluted — the sedating compounds partially counteract the alerting compounds.
-The net effect is mild and general rather than specific and targeted.
+Mechanistically conflicted — the sedating compounds partially counteract the alerting compounds.
+The net effect is not just mild — it is internally incoherent at the receptor level.

 State-insensitive — the same formula is applied regardless of whether the user is activated, depleted, or fatigued.
 The response it produces may be appropriate, irrelevant, or actively unhelpful depending on the state.

 This isn't a quality problem with any specific product.
-It's a structural limitation of the single-formula approach.
-The more states a formula tries to serve, the less precisely it serves any of them.
+It's a structural limitation of the single-formula approach — a limitation that follows directly from the physiological incompatibility of the required compound mechanisms.

 The honest design response is not a better single formula.
 It's separate formulas for separate states.